philip928lin/AgriHydro_GWLF/README.md

   Here we provide AgriHydro_GWLF sub model as a stand alone GWLF model for user's convience.
 User can either run GWLF.py directly from Python or download the EXE version from the link provided in GWLF_EXE.txt.
 Inside the folder we also provide sample input files "Shihmen2008_2017_SampleWthData.csv" & "ShihmenGWLFPar.csv", which represent weather input data and parameter input data respectively.
-Following the format of sample input files, user can run the GWLF model of their study area.
+Following the format of sample input files, user can run the GWLF model for their own study area.

 # Demo
 ### 1. Enter your working directory